About DT Woodturning

 This has allowed him to expand the business.

-With over Twenty Nine years of woodturning experience under his belt, in that period he has turned a lot of items for Joineries and private clients, from as small as 25mm high and 10mm dia. ivory chair spindles up to 3.6 mt long 300mm dia. cedar columns and faceplate work at 800mm dia. and 700mm long.
+With over Thirty years of woodturning experience under his belt, in that period he has turned a lot of items for Joineries and private clients, from as small as 25mm high and 10mm dia. ivory chair spindles up to 3.6 mt long 300mm dia. cedar columns and faceplate work at 800mm dia. and 700mm long.

 If the item had previously been made on a woodturning lathe then there is a 99.9% chance that he can replicate it.